gracesmith6504/Agenix/README.md

 In AI agent-to-agent systems, every workload needs a verifiable identity, but managing certificates manually doesn't scale.
 Agenix is a Kubernetes operator that handles this: you create one custom resource pointing at a Deployment, and the operator issues X.509 certificates, generates SPIFFE IDs, injects credentials into pods via a webhook, rotates certs, and cleans up on deletion.

 The design uses composition over inheritance.
 The CRD references a target Deployment by name rather than embedding its spec, so the identity layer stays separate from workload config.
-Agenix is a simplified, educational take on production patterns from the [Kagenti Operator](https://github.com/kagenti/kagenti).
+Agenix is a simplified, educational take on production patterns from the [Kagenti Operator](https://github.com/kagenti/kagenti), an IBM Research project with Red Hat contributors.

 > **This is my fork.** The upstream repo is [Bobbins228/Agenix](https://github.com/Bobbins228/Agenix).
 All PRs linked below were merged into upstream.
 I'm using this fork to showcase my contributions.